-Finally, click Ok to accept your change and to activate the new password.
+► Finally, click Ok to accept your change and to activate the new password.
 The new password is valid immediately for each instance the configuration is called up.

-The configuration of the SE680 WiMAX cannot be accessed if you do not enter a valid password.
-In this case, you must restore all the factory settings of the SE680 WiMAX modem.
+The configuration of the SE681 WiMAX cannot be accessed if you do not enter a valid password.
+In this case, you must restore all the factory settings of the SE681 WiMAX.
+To find out how to do this, see chapter "Returning the SE681 WiMAX to factory settings" on page 18.